deadlysyn/archer/README.md

 typical install.
 Depending on your needs, this might save you time as well or serve as a starting point for automating your own preferences.

+This is still in infancy, with the need for a lot of refinement, but in current form it greatly reduces total install time for me and results in 548 (expect this to be further trimmed) packages consuming ~8.4GB on disk using only 147MB of RAM on boot.

 ## Thought Process

 My goal was consistency (without needing to remember what utilities to